Introduction and Inspirations

 In such scenarios, programmers leave comments in their code that the compiler/interpreter will ignore but people reading the code may find useful.

-In Bleach, a programmer is allowed to write two different types of comments inside the code present in a Bleach file (.bch).
+By taking inspiration from C, in Bleach, a programmer is allowed to write two different types of comments inside the code present in a Bleach file (.bch

 Single-Line Comments